-(data not shown).
-Strikingly, 22 of the 30 (73%) third round exons that were sequenced contained either an ACE, a purine-rich motif, or both motifs.
+After three rounds of selection, 16 of 30 (53%) of selected exons contained an ACE (Fig. 1B), compared to 5 of 31 (16%) of randomly picked nonselected exons (data not shown).
+Strikingly, 22 of the 30 (73%) third-round exons that were sequenced contained either an ACE, a purine-rich motif, or both motifs.

-To test directly whether the selected sequences functioned as splicing enhancers, individual clones containing selected or non-selected exons were picked at random and transiently transfected into QT35 cultures, and the level of exon inclusion was assayed by primer extension.
-The selected exons showed a significantly higher level of exon inclusion than non-selected exons (representative results are in Figure 2).
-The median level of exon inclusion for selected exons was 39% (n=25) compared to 9% (n=20) for exons containing non-selected sequences.
+To test directly whether the selected sequences functioned as splicing enhancers, individual clones containing selected or nonselected exons were picked at random and transiently transfected into QT35 cultures and the level of exon inclusion was assayed by primer extension.
+The selected exons showed a significantly higher level of exon inclusion than nonselected exons (representative results are in Fig. 2).
+The median level of exon inclusion for selected exons was 39% (n = 25) compared to 9% (n = 20) for exons containing nonselected sequences.
 We conclude that the selection procedure enriched for sequences with splicing enhancer activity.

-Enhancer activities of three individual selected sequences are shown in Figure 3.
-These clones, which contain an ACE (4.11.12, lane 3), a purine-rich motif (4.24.4, lane 5) or both motifs (4.11.1, lane 1) show higher levels of exon inclusion than individual non-selected exons (Figure 2).
-In addition, exon inclusion is enhanced in these clones above a baseline level of 22% determined by transfecting a plasmid pool from >400 bacterial colonies containing non-selected exons (pool, lane 7).
-To directly determine whether the A/C-rich motif was required for enhanced exon inclusion, we introduced point mutations into two selected clones.
-Mutations which reduced the A/C content of 4.11.1 (lane 2) and 4.11.12 (lane 4) each decreased the level of exon inclusion compared to the selected sequence.
-A synthetic A/C-rich sequence also enhanced exon inclusion, further supporting a role for this motif as a splicing enhancer (SYN, lane 6).
+The enhancer activities of three individual selected sequences are shown in Fig. 3.
+These clones, which contain an ACE (4.11.12 [lane 3]), a purine-rich motif (4.24.4 [lane 5]), or both motifs (4.11.1 [lane 1]) show higher levels of exon inclusion than individual nonselected exons (Fig. 2).
+In addition, exon inclusion is enhanced in these clones above a baseline level of 22%, determined by transfecting a plasmid pool from >400 bacterial colonies containing nonselected exons (Fig. 3, lane 7).
+To directly determine whether the ACE was required for enhanced exon inclusion, we introduced point mutations into two selected clones.
+Mutations which reduced the A/C content of 4.11.1 (lane 2) and 4.11.12 (lane 4) each decreased the level of exon inclusion compared to that of the selected sequence.
+A synthetic ACE sequence also enhanced exon inclusion, further supporting a role for this motif as a splicing enhancer (lane 6).